long2ice/fastapi-cache/README.md

 ## Features

 - Support `redis` and `memcache` and `in-memory` backends.
-- Easily integration with `fastapi`.
+- Easily integrate with `fastapi`.
 - Support http cache like `ETag` and `Cache-Control`.
+- Event handlers for when a new key is added and existing key called

 ## Requirements